Signature and concordance of positive knots: The signature function

 \subsection{The first Betti number of a positive link}

 Given a positive, non-split diagram~$D$ of a link $L$, Seifert's algorithm yields a canonical orientable surface~$S_{D}$.
 Cromwell proved that this surface is genus-minimising~\cite{Cromwell}.
-Let~$\cir(D)$ be the number of Seifert circles and by $\cro(D)$ the number of crossings of~$D$.
+Let~$\cir(D)$ be the number of Seifert circles and let $\cro(D)$ be the number of crossings of~$D$.
 By Cromwell's theorem, we have $b_1(L) = \cro(D)-\cir(D)+1.$